-By taking a comprehensive approach of city-level institutional capacity strengthening including support for community level actions for resilience building that respond to current and future needs, all actions will benefit the inhabitants of the informal settlements while aiming to sustain the identified concrete adaptation measures.
-Therefore, with a strong mix of soft and hard interventions, it is anticipated that local resilience including at the household, community and informal settlements level is sustainably strengthened.
+By taking a comprehensive approach, which strengthens national and local government capacities, policies and legal frameworks, enhances community capacities and facilitates processes that respond to current and future needs and provides a strong mix of soft and hard interventions, it is anticipated that local resilience at the household, community and human settlements level is sustainably strengthened.

-The specific needs of women, indigenous people, people with disabilities and youths will be considered at all stages of the project.
-This is achieved through engaging representatives of these vulnerable groups in community and stakeholder consultations with a community-based approach and people's process26 - where community groups are formed and sustained throughout all stages of the project and through which communities participate in project implementation: in planning and executing activities and monitoring.
+The specific needs of women, indigenous people, people with disabilities and youth will be considered at all stages of the project.
+This is achieved through engaging representatives of these groups in community and stakeholder consultations with a community-based approach and people's process30 - where community groups are formed and sustained throughout all stages of the project and through which communities participate in project implementation: in planning and executing activities and monitoring.